 - Brief preparation

 - Statement guidelines

 - Infringement notices Animals

 - Decision to destroy or declare dangerous dog

 - Dog attack rush investigation

 - Conducting proactive park patrols

 - Dog at large contained

 - Summaries for investigations

 - Animal handling

 - Seizure protocol

 - Surrender of animals

+- Barking dog process/booklet on webpage.

-- Primary schools encouraged to participate in Council's schools visitation program - Periodical review of Council Orders made pursuant to s.26 Domestic Animals Act 1994 - Ongoing review of signage related to control of dogs in parks - Education/enforcement campaign through programmed park patrols - Review and evaluate the success of the education/enforcement campaign - Provision of information to complainants and cat owners in relation to cat trespass on other properties - Provision of information to dog owners and complainants in relation to issues of noise from barking dogs
+- Primary schools encouraged to participate in Council's school's visitation program - Periodical review of Council Orders made pursuant to s.26 Domestic Animals Act 1994 - Ongoing review of signage related to control of dogs in parks - Education/enforcement campaign through programmed park patrols - Review and evaluate the success of the education/enforcement campaign - Provision of information to complainants and cat owners in relation to cat trespass on other properties - Provision of information to dog owners and complainants in relation to issues of noise from barking dogs, including new information booklet.

-- Proactive patrols of Council parks and reserves, activity centres and residential areas - Investigations of both reported and proactively detected complaints and breaches - Ensure that notices to comply, notices of objection, infringements, warnings and prosecutions are in line with Council Policy and Procedures - Actively work with other agencies on the broader nuisance issues, including the DEDJTR, Municipal Association of Victoria (MAV) and Victoria Police. - Take appropriate enforcement action in a timely manner, including the issue of notices to comply and warning notices, infringements, animal management agreements or prosecutions. - Follow up on all unpaid registration renewals via telephone and random door knocking.
+- Proactive patrols of Council parks and reserves, activity centres and residential areas - Investigations of both reported and proactively detected complaints and breaches - Ensure that notices to comply, notices of objection, infringements, warnings and prosecutions are in line with Council Policy and Procedures - Actively work with other agencies on the broader nuisance issues, including the DJPR, Municipal Association of Victoria (MAV) and Victoria Police. - Take appropriate enforcement action in a timely manner, including the issue of notices to comply and warning notices, infringements, animal management agreements or prosecutions. - Follow up on all unpaid registration renewals via telephone and random door knocking. - Introduction of new Barking Dog information online. - Temporary signage advising park uses of State Government greyhound amendments in relation to muzzling.

-The nuisance caused by barking dogs is a matter that requires an ongoing assessment of the levels of reasonable complaint and whether or not Council's activities in any way help reduce these levels.
+The nuisance caused by barking dogs is a matter that requires an ongoing assessment of the levels of reasonable complaint and whether Council's activities in any way help reduce these levels.
 In the same way, the issue of cat trespass is affected greatly by the levels of compliance and responsible pet ownership and future actions will be aimed at reviewing and upgrading actions by Council depending on the complaint levels.
 Senior Officers regularly meet with management to discuss process improvements in dealing with noise and other nuisances.
 This will continue yearly as per the plan.